piowit/piowit/README.md

 ## My Talks 🎙️

 I talked about:
 - "Replace Frontend Developer with Ruby Junior and Hotwire".
-In this talk, I shared my story about my first big job: removing React and using Rails Hotwire instead.
+In this talk, I shared my story about my first big job: removing React and using Rails and Hotwire instead.
 It showed how easy and helpful it is to use Hotwire with Rails.

 ## Projects I've Worked On 💼